Weight Training for Seniors - Exercises and Safety Tips

 We depend on our body's strength to keep us going.
 Without regular resistance training, our bones, muscles, heart, and mind suffer.

-The good news is weight training for seniors is possible.
+The good news is weight training exercises for seniors is possible.
 As long as you know a few basic moves and adhere to proper safety precautions, you can keep your body in tip-top shape as you age.

 Why Is Weight Training for Seniors Important?